 Parasomnias involves a group of experiences or events occurring as the person is falling asleep, or during sleep or while waking up.
 The individual may appear to be knowingly doing whatever they are doing, but in reality have no memory or realization that they are actually involved in the act.
 For example a sleepwalker will be still sleeping but may be walking around, but will wake up elsewhere not knowing how they got there.

 This article has just touched the tip of the iceberg with reference to sleep disorders.
 There is much more to this than meets the eye.
-There will be more articles on this disorder from our neuro specialists, with frequent updates.
+There will be more articles on this disorder from our top neuro specialists in Chennai, with frequent updates.
 So tune into our monthly newsletter to keep abreast of the medical developments at Kauvery Hospital.

 Subscribe To Our Health Newsletter!